lerrybe/react-draggable-selector/README.md

 | isColumnLabelInvisible   | boolean | Set whether to hide the column label.
 If you set it to true, the column label will not be displayed.                       | false              |          |

+# License
+The MIT License.

+# Contribution & Issues & Bug report

+Always welcome!
+I would appreciate it if you could leave it as an issue in the repository.